Buy To Let Mortgages HMO With 8 Bedrooms

 - Credit Issues? - We have lenders who will take into account previous defaults and missed payments if applicable

 A house in multiple occupation (HMO) is defined as any property with three or more tenants, who are not part of the same house but share a kitchen and bathroom.
 An example of an HMO is a house shared by three young professionals.

 HMO with 8 Bedrooms

 Any HMO with five or more tenants, who are not from the same household, is classified as a ‘large HMO’.
-Any landlord with a large HMO needs to obtain a license from their local council.
-It is an offence to have a large HMO without a license granted from by local council.
+Any landlord with a large HMO needs to obtain a licence from their local council.
+It is an offence to have a large HMO without a licence granted from by local council.

 Buy to Let Mortgage Under New Regulations

 The Bank of England’s Prudential Regulation Authority (PRA) introduced new regulations, which altered the way traditional lenders review buy to let mortgage applications.

 Traditional lenders will consider the following when assessing a buy to let mortgage application: